 It’s hard to imagine that newborn babies can only see about 8-12 inches away, with anything beyond all a blur.
 It’s even harder to imagine just how crucial a strong visual system is for a child’s overall development, with 80% of learning in the first 12 years coming through the eyes.

-Building on the AOA guidelines, here are 3 activities for 3 age stages you can try with your child:
+Here are activities for 3 different age stages you can try with your child:

 When a baby is able to safely sit on his or her own, a simple game of roll-the-ball can help stimulate depth perception and eye movement/tracking.
 Be sure to choose a soft ball (preferably with high contrast) and start close, slowly working your way further back from the child.
 While the goal here is to stimulate a baby’s sense of sight, keep in mind this time is a treasure trove for verbal and social development, too.
 Describe what you are doing at all times and reinforce turn-taking skills.